ShadeWilson/r4ds_notes/README.md

 # r4ds_notes
-Notes from R for Data Science, a book by Garrett Grolemund and Hadley Wickham, for personal reference.
+Notes from *R for Data Science*, a book by Garrett Grolemund and Hadley Wickham, for personal reference.

 The book is available for free [here](http://r4ds.had.co.nz/).